Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Summary and Conclusion

-In conclusion, this study presents the first observational evidence of varying turbulence states, reflecting different levels of plasma maturity within the ICME sheath and magnetic cloud (MC), even across very small azimuthal angular separations, using multipoint L1 solar wind observations, including measurements from Aditya-L1.
-The results provide strong evidence for the intrinsic heterogeneity of plasma conditions within ICMEs.
-Characterizing the spatial variability of ICME turbulence is therefore critical to improving the reliability of space weather modeling and forecasting.
-The solar wind–magnetosphere coupling at the dayside magnetopause is highly sensitive to the upstream turbulent solar wind environment.
+In conclusion, this study presents the first observational evidence of varying turbulence states within the ICME sheath and MC, even across very small azimuthal angular separations, using multipoint L1 solar wind observations, including measurements from ISRO's Aditya-L1.
+The results provide strong evidence of intrinsic heterogeneity in plasma conditions across different regions of an ICME downstream of the shock.
+Therefore, these regions should be considered separately in future studies aimed at determining the true downstream spectral behavior, which is critical to improving the reliability of space weather modeling and forecasting.
+The solar wind–magnetosphere coupling at the dayside magnetopause is highly sensitive to the turbulent solar wind environment \citep{Gu_2025}.
 In this context, pronounced spatial inhomogeneity within the ICME sheath and MC can potentially enhance or suppress energy transfer into the magnetosphere by modulating the efficiency of magnetic reconnection.
-Consequently, multipoint observations of ICME turbulence are essential for accurately assessing their geoeffectiveness and improving predictive space weather frameworks.
-Last but not least, these multipoint instu observations around the Sun-Earth L1 point also highlight the importance of distributed spacecraft measurements near Earth for assessing spatial variation in both the global structure and turbulence of ICMEs, thereby providing a more comprehensive basis for studying fundamental MHD turbulence and plasma evolution.
+Consequently, multipoint observations of ICME turbulence and its properties near the Sun-Earth L1 point are essential for accurately assessing their geoeffectiveness and improving predictive space weather frameworks.
+The present space era offers a golden opportunity for multi-point in situ observations of the solar wind near L1, as several heliophysics missions from ISRO, NASA, and NOAA are actively observing it.
+Future coordinated observations by this constellation of multiple spacecraft around the Sun-Earth L1 point will enhance our understanding of the solar wind near Earth and improve our ability to forecast space weather.